tt47cf6/JTimedSlideShow/README.md

 # JTimedSlideShow
 A Java-based slideshow application that runs for a given amount of time using pictures from a specified directory, with a settable delay between each slide.

 This application is perfect for needing to run a slideshow automatically from the command line, say from cron.
-It will use picutres from a given directory and finish after a given number of minutes.
+It will use pictures from a given directory and finish after a given number of minutes.

-Slides will be shown in alphabetical order, and at the end of each loop, new pictures are looked for and displayed in the next round.
+Slides will be shown in alphabetical order, and looks for new or missing files with each slide advance.

 Usage